OmniFocus entered its third release cycle with the release of OmniFocus 3 for iOS.

-OmniFocus 3 is one of the go-to applications for powerful task management and a great update to its predecessor.
+OmniFocus 3 is one of the go-to applications for powerful task management and a significant update to its predecessor.

 While it is a complex application, mostly targeted at professionals, it manages to have a great balance of complexity with still being usable.

-The more advanced functionality like deferred tasks, pausing of projects and custom perspectives play great with even the largest databases and almost nobody will miss many important features.
+The more advanced functionality like deferred tasks, pausing of projects and custom perspectives play great with even the most massive databases, and almost nobody will miss many essential features.

 Since version 3, the iPad client could finally catch up with the Mac client.
 It is powerful and brings various new features.

-Keep in mind that this application definitely has its learning curve attached.
-The developers try to make it as customizable as possible, so you can scale it from any level from simple to over engineered.
-But, it still needs to be understood and configured, first.
+Keep in mind that this application has its learning curve attached.
+The developers try to make it as customizable as possible so that you can scale it from any level from simple to over-engineered.
+However, it still needs to be understood and configured, first.

 With its premium price tag it is maybe too expensive if you don’t need many of the advanced features, but more than worth it, if you do.

-There is a trial on each platform, so OmniFocus can be tested for 14 days for free.
+There is a trial on each platform so that OmniFocus can be tested for 14 days for free.

 As OmniFocus comes with no clients for non-Apple platforms, it is only targeted at people who are devoted to the Apple eco-system.
 If this is a problem, the Web access or third party clients might come to help.
 Otherwise, another good option to look at would be MyLifeOrganized.

 Do you use OmniFocus for your productivity?
 Have you some great setup to discuss?
-Or is there something essential putting you off from buying this app?
+Alternatively, is there something essential putting you off from buying this app?
 Are there open questions after this wall of text?
 Discuss OmniFocus 3 in the comments or ask me about it on social media.

 - The apps can suite use-cases from rather simplistic to sophisticated and advanced.